 The defense attorney Quotes in A Lesson Before Dying

-The A Lesson Before Dying quotes below are all either spoken by The defense attorney or refer to The defense attorney .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of A Lesson Before Dying published in 1994.).
+The A Lesson Before Dying quotes below are all either spoken by The defense attorney or refer to The defense attorney.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of A Lesson Before Dying published in 1994.).

 Chapter 1 Quotes

 Why, I would just as soon put a hog in the electric chair as this.

 The defense attorney Character Timeline in A Lesson Before Dying